jordansissel/puppet-examples/masterless/README.md

   data (sqlite is local to each puppet node in masterless)
 * files can come from the local puppet, too.
 You just need to ship them to /etc/puppet/modules or wherever your moduledir is.

+I still use file resources just like I would with a master/agent configuration in puppet. puppet:/// urls, as mentioned, still work as expected :)